Fragmon/klipper_max_flow_test/README.md

 ## How it works

-The plugin samples StallGuard at 20 Hz during each measurement step (5 repeats × 5 s by default) and tracks median, IQR (P25–P75), and run-to-run CV per step.
+The plugin samples StallGuard at 20 Hz during each measurement step (5 repeats × 5 s by default) and tracks per-step median, IQR (P25–P75), run-to-run CV, and intra-run trend (slope of SG over time within a single run).
 Slip detection uses **multiple independent triggers** that look for different signatures:

-- **SG signal patterns** — snap-back, over-jump, plateau (with saturation-skip and median-baseline)
+- **SG signal patterns** — snap-back, over-jump, single-step plateau, 2-step cumulative plateau (with saturation-skip and median-baseline)
 - **Run-to-run variance** — CV spike, CV jump, rising trend, vs coarse-baseline
-- **Sample distribution** — IQR widening, IQR vs coarse-baseline, IQR absolute
+- **Sample distribution** — IQR widening (single-step), IQR cumulative growth (vs early-test baseline), IQR vs coarse-baseline, IQR absolute floor
 - **Per-run analysis** — single-run outlier detection (warmup-aware), SG max spike for decoupling

 Each trigger fires under tighter conditions in **bisection / verify** than in coarse, so the coarse phase stays noise-resistant while the final result is accurate to ±1 mm³/s.

 The HTML report's **decision-trail panel** lists every trigger event with the metrics that caused it, so you can see exactly why the plugin chose the value it did.

+### New triggers in v3.1

+Two triggers were added in v3.1 to catch slip patterns that older versions missed:

+- **Single-step plateau** — fires when the most recent step's SG-delta is essentially flat compared to the recent baseline (e.g. typical −25 deltas then suddenly +0.5).
+Catches abrupt plateaus that the 2-step cumulative trigger would smooth over.
+- **IQR cumulative growth** — fires when within-step spread has gradually doubled relative to the early-test baseline AND now exceeds an absolute floor of 12 raw units.
+Catches gradual stick-slip onset that single-step ratio triggers don't see.

+### Thermal monitoring (informational)

+During every measurement the plugin captures heater PWM (avg/max), hotend temperature (target/actual/min/drop), and TMC driver thermal flags (otpw / ot).
+These appear in the CSV and HTML report. **They do NOT trigger anything** — they're context for interpreting the result.

+A heuristic 0–100 **thermal stress score** is computed per step combining five signals:
+1. Heater PWM level (0–30 points)
+2. Temperature drop from target (0–25 points)
+3. PWM rising trend vs early-test baseline (0–15 points)
+4. PWM peak saturation hits (0–10 points)
+5. Intra-run SG drift (0–20 points) — load growing within a single run = cold extrusion fingerprint

+The chart backgrounds get tinted: green (0–30 stable) / yellow (30–60 moderate) / red (60+ likely cold extrusion).
+The first flow where score crosses 30 is marked as "cold extrusion onset" — purely visual, doesn't affect detection.

 ### Warmup-skip